 9. Put all your tools back in your trunk and drive to a service station.
 Get the spare tire repaired or replaced as soon as possible.

 Learning to fix a flat tire isn’t as cool as some of the other skills but it’s definitely a life ability everyone should have.

-One skill that everyone should know is CPR.
+Of all the skills on this list, one that everyone should know is CPR..
 It is a life-saving technique that is used to pump oxygenated blood to the brain in the event of a cardiac arrest.
 While it is always best to have trained medical professionals administer CPR, there are times when they are not available.

 That is why it is important for as many people as possible to learn this valuable skill.
 Basic CPR training is widely available and inexpensive.
 You can learn it in just a matter of a few weeks or less.

 As a result, there is no excuse not to be prepared in the event of an emergency.
 Knowing CPR could one day mean the difference between life and death.

 Check out this book on CPR to learn the basics.